taeinha/Dino-Jumps/README.md

   - Create an object to keep track of time elapsed since start of the level (MVP 4)

 - Day 4:
-  - Look into Heroku deployment using Firebase
+  - Look into Heroku deployment using Firebase (MVP 5)
-  - Create ability to handle restarting the level (MVP 5)
+  - Create ability to handle restarting the level (MVP 6)

 - Day 5:
   - Polish and refactor code if necessary